-CLP-Tse (Tse et al., 2017) reported average RTs in a lexical decision task for 25,286 traditional Chinese two-character compound words.
+CLP-Tse (Tse et al., 2017) reported average RTs in an LDT for 25,286 traditional Chinese two-character compound words.
 Items were divided into 18 lists, and 33 participants were assigned to each list (594 participants in total).
 The mean error rate for words was 11.67%, and only correctly responded trials were included when calculating the RTs.

-Although the words in CLP-Tse were written in traditional Chinese, which is visually more complex than simplified Chinese, it has been verified that simplified-character-based frequency measures explain slightly more variance in lexical decision RT than traditional character-based frequency measures (Tse et al., 2017).
-As a result, when analyzing CLP-Tse, the number of strokes was counted based on the form of traditional Chinese, and all other frequency measures were obtained from the SUBTLEX-CH frequency corpus (Cai & Brysbaert, 2010).
+Although the words in CLP-Tse were written in traditional Chinese, which is visually more complex than simplified Chinese, it has been verified that simplified-character-based frequency measures explain slightly more variance in lexical decision RT than